-- The Personal Property Sustainability Brochure outlines various ams that facilitate reuse of federal property and minimize the environmental impact of agency operations.
+- The Personal Property Sustainability Brochure [PDF - 1.1 MB] outlines various programs that facilitate reuse of federal property and minimize the environmental impact of agency operations.

-- The Why Use GSA Personal Property Management brochure summarizes the regulatory and public policy rationale for using this GSA program to acquire or sell personal property.
+- The Why Use GSA Personal Property Management [PDF 1.2 MB] brochure summarizes the regulatory and public policy rationale for using this GSA program to acquire or sell personal property.

-A reference for all aspects of personal property disposal.
+- The Personal Property Disposal Guide [PDF - 1.7 MB] is a reference for all aspects of personal property disposal.

-An outline of the scope of the program, eligible recipients, and the necessary procedures to donate personal property items.
+- The Guide to the Federal Surplus Personal Property Donation Program [PDF - 1.0 MB] is an outline of the scope of the program, eligible recipients, and the necessary procedures to donate personal property items.

 - GSA Order FSS P 4025.5 (with Appendices) Provides procedures for donation of federal surplus personal property according to the Federal Property and Administrative Services Act of 1949, 63 Stat.
 377, as amended, and other applicable laws.
-It is divided into Part I and Part II.||Microsoft Word||Part I: 666KB, Part II: 507KB|
+It is divided into Part I [DOC - 667 KB] and Part II [DOC - 508 KB].

-- Computers for Learning brochure Provides an overview of the program benefits for schools, federal agencies and the environment.
+- Computers for Learning [PDF - 165 KB] provides an overview of the program benefits for schools, federal agencies and the environment.